8 Symptoms of MS Relapse: How To Know if You’re Having a Flare | MyMSTeam

 • Your condition was stable for 30 days or more before your symptoms worsened.

 If your new or worsening symptoms don’t meet these criteria, you may be having a pseudoexacerbation.
 Pseudoexacerbations aren’t caused by new damage to the central nervous system.
-They are associated with other influences, which can range from hot weather to stress or an infection — most frequently a urinary tract infection.
+They’re associated with other influences, such as hot weather, stress, or an infection — most frequently a urinary tract infection.

 Below are some possible symptoms that may arise when you’re having a flare.
-However, keep in mind that your flares may not include any or all of these symptoms.
-You may also experience other health issues that are not on this list.
+However, keep in mind that your flares may not include all — or even any — of these symptoms.
+You may also experience other health issues that aren’t on this list.
 Talk to your health care provider if you’re not sure whether you are experiencing a flare and need help managing relapses.

 1. Fatigue